Mad Max (film): Home media

 The film was released on DVD on 1 January 2002 and re-released on DVD on 15 September 2015.
-It was released on Blu-ray on 5 October 2010 and re-released on Blu-ray on 15 September 2015 by 20th Century Fox.
+It was released on Blu-ray on 5 October 2010 and re-released on Blu-ray on 15 September 2015 by 20th Century Fox Home Entertainment.
 Kino Lorber (on behalf of Warner Bros.
 Home Entertainment, under license to MGM Home Entertainment) released the film on 4K Blu-ray Disc on 24 November 2020.
-On 16 November 2021 (by which time North American rights to the film had reverted to WB), it was reissued in 4K along with the three other films in the series as part of the "Mad Max Anthology" 4K set from Warner Bros.
-Home Entertainment.
+On 16 November 2021, it was reissued in 4K along with the three other films in the series as part of the Mad Max Anthology 4K set from Warner Bros.
+Home Entertainment (via Studio Distribution Services).

 Reception

 Box office

 Mad Max grossed A$5,355,490 at the box office in Australia and over US$100 million worldwide.
 Given its small production budget, it was the most profitable film ever made at the time and held the Guinness World Record for the highest box-office-to-budget ratio of any motion picture until the release of The Blair Witch Project (1999).